streamnative/kop/docs/security.md

 ### Together with Pulsar's authentication

-Since KoP reuses Pulsar's authentication providers for authentication, it can be enabled with other authentication providers at the same time.
+Since KoP reuses Pulsar's authentication providers for authentication, you can enable KoP's authentication and Pulsar authentication at the same time.

 For example, you can enable KoP's `PLAIN` SASL mechanism and Pulsar's [TLS authentication](https://pulsar.apache.org/docs/en/security-tls-authentication/) simultaneously.